hphelion/documentation/devplatform/devplatform.deploy-ALS.md

 1. The [Application Lifecycle Service Documentation ](/als/v1/) provides an overview of how to administer and use the configured cluster, which opens up in a separate tab and requires the admin credentials set in step 3 to access and provision.

 ----
-####OpenStack trademark attribution
-*The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
-We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.*